MichaelPaonam/g-hook/README.md

 A 2D top-down grappling hook time-trial game built with [Defold](https://defold.com) for HTML5 browsers.

 Fire cables at anchor points, swing around them using momentum, chain hooks for speed boosts, and race through checkpoints as fast as possible.
-Inspired by Fanny's cable mechanics from Mobile Legends: Bang Bang.

 ## Controls